 - Modernization and improvements to the home’s functional elements

-- Improvement to your home’s energy efficiency capabilities
+- Improvements to your home’s energy efficiency capabilities

 - Improvement to the external and internal appearance